 Further research is required to determine frequency of use, dosage, and the most effective route of administration.
 Psychedelics show low risk of dependence and low presence of medical contraindications.
 This implicates this class of drugs as a clinically relevant area of study for treating TBI and reperfusion injury from stroke.

 We understand that navigating this fresh space of psychedelics can often be tricky.
 That’s why we work very hard to upload thorough articles on topics that may not be receiving sufficient attention elsewhere.
 You can find those by navigating to our resources page.
 That’s all for now our fellow psychonauts.
-Safe journeying!
+Safe and mindful journeying!